sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 5. Choose the org name and space where you want to create your application.

-    > This step is skipped if you're using a trial account.
+    > If you're using a trial account, you don't need to choose anything.
+You can use only one org name, and your default space is `dev`.

 #### RESULT